But what will the future hold for the Christian minority?

 “It was unheard of before two years ago that Egyptian flags would be flying on the streets because people felt that they were not really part of a single nation state, so they reverted to their own religion, whether Christian or Muslim,” he said.

-The Bishop said that one Muslim Brotherhood leader said he felt closer to an Indonesian Muslim than a Coptic Christian because of the concept of the nation of Islam, the Ummah.
+The Bishop said that one Muslim Brotherhood leader said he felt closer to an Indonesian Muslim than a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian because of the concept of the nation of Islam, the Ummah.

 In this way, he said former President Mohamed Morsi’s religious-led government had highlighted the distinctions between the different faith communities, rather than brought people together.